 Numerous people had told me to start slow, and Ed reiterated it.
 He told me not to run faster than 9 minute mile pace for my first 2-3 miles, then I could speed up a little bit depending on feeling.

 Miles 3-5 (8:36, 8:38, 8:19; 5k split: 27.50)

 Despite being overly excited, I kept reminding myself that I had SO LONG to go.
-So, I just did what felt natural.

 Miles 6-11 (8:19, 8:16, 8:15, 8:13, 8:22, 8:31; 10k split: 54.29)

 At this point, I continued to feel good.
 I finished my 2nd full huma gel.
 Though I wasn’t “hungry,” I had been taking bites every mile or to prevent myself from getting hungry or depleted at any point.